Fellendorf/api-quiz-questions-module/README.md

 <br/>

 > [!TIP]
-> To request a few topics, use a few "topics[]" query parameters.
+> To filter by multiple topics, use a few "topics[]" query parameters.
 For example:
 >
 > ```
 > /quiz/questions?topics[]=HTML&topics[]=CSS